 Visit a haunted house

 Craving an adrenaline rush?
 Take a ghost tour through your town’s most haunted spaces, or set yourself up for a frightful night at a haunted house set up by your community.
-Reward your bravery afterwards with a comforting cup of cocoa.
-Don’t miss these 13 creepy haunted house mysteries no one can explain.
+Reward your bravery afterward with a comforting cup of cocoa.
+Don't miss these 13 creepy haunted house mysteries no one can explain.

 Start a gratitude journal